Stay Minutes From an Array of Boston Attractions

 Boston, MA 02215

-Fenway Park is more than a baseball stadium.
+Visit Fenway Park and discover more than a baseball stadium.
 The oldest Major League Baseball stadium currently in use, this 1912 structure holds importance beyond baseball for most Bostonians, as it serves as a symbol of the city’s rich history.
 The team it hosts, the Boston Red Sox, has been one of the city’s top draws since moving into Fenway a century ago.
 Fenway Park is located in the vibrant and aptly-named Fenway neighborhood only a few blocks from our hotel.
+Treat yourself to a Fenway Park Tour and Red Sox game before returning to your comfortable Boston accommodations at the Inn.

 Boston Common to the Bunker Hill Monument